-Staff told us they delivered care and treatment in line with recognised guidance, standards and best practice.
-They supported people to make informed decisions and give informed consent.
+Staff told us they delivered care and treatment in line with trust guidance, standards and best practice.
+They supported people to make informed decisions and gave informed consent.

-Staff told us they worked well with the minor injuries unit staff and shared information.
-Staff would seek support and guidance from staff at other out-of-hours services run by the Trust to ensure positive outcomes for patients.
+Staff told us they had established joint working arrangements with staff on the urgent care unit.
+Staff told us they would seek support and guidance from other out-of-hours services run by Lincolnshire Community Health Services NHS Trust, to ensure positive outcomes for patients.